Home Pricing

 How long does it take CoreLogic to process my opt-out request?

-CoreLogic doesn’t commit to a timescale when it comes to permanently opting out of its prescreen lists.
+CoreLogic doesn’t commit to a time frame when it comes to permanently opting out of its prescreen lists.
 It does start counting the five-year temporary opt-out period from five business days after receiving your opt-out request, though.

 What else can I do to keep track of what CoreLogic does with my information?